-NOTE: Insurance carriers must have an AM Best Rating of "A - VII" or better ADDITIONAL RECOMMENDATIONS COVERAGE RECOMMENDATION Property Limits to cover replacement for PSA/SDA/UHS/SOE's property exposures, including real and personal, owned or leased.
+NOTE: Insurance carriers must have an AM Best Rating of "A - VII" or better

+ADDITIONAL RECOMMENDATIONS COVERAGE RECOMMENDATION Property Limits to cover replacement for PSA/SDA/UHS/SOE's property exposures, including real and personal, owned or leased.
 Cyber Risk Coverage Cyber Liability addresses the first- and third-party risks regarding Internet business, the Internet, networks and other assets.
 Cyber Liability Insurance coverage offers protection for exposures from Internet hacking and notification requirements.
 Automobile Physical Damage Coverage for damage to the owned or used vehicle.
+DISCLAIMER:

-DISCLAIMER: hall not be deemed or construed to have assessed the risks that may be applicable to every s.
-Each PSA/SDA/UHS/SOE should assess its own risks and if it deems appropriate and/or prudent,
+By requiring such minimum insurance, the College shall not be deemed or construed to have assessed the risks that may be applicable to every PSA/SDA/UHS/SOE's operation and related activities.
+Each PSA/SDA/UHS/SOE should assess its own risks and if it deems appropriate and/or prudent, maintain higher limits and/or broader coverage.